YuryChebiryak/MMM/index.md

 - the goal of the game is to survive in this open world which morphes constantly
 - features single player; multiplayer co-op campain and survival; multiplayer battle royale modes

+## Overview

+The player tries to survive in this ever-changing environment of vertical open world.
+The game offers wide range of game styles and features.
+Players can combine items, craft weapons, build shelter and explore this horror filled world.
+TODO STEFAN ADD MORE STUFF HERE

 ### Screenshots of Gameplay

 Are soon to come.
 If you want to be notified, please go ahead subscribe to our youtube channel or follow us on Facebook.